jandelgado/jled/README.md

 #### Blinking

-In blinking mode, the LED cycles through a given number of on-off cycles, on- and off-cycle duration are specified independently.
+In blinking mode, the LED cycles through a given number of on-off cycles, on- and off-cycle durations are specified independently.
 The `Blink()` method takes the duration for the on- and off cycle as arguments.

 ##### Blinking example